 What Is German Chamomile Oil?

-German chamomile (Matricaria chamomile), which is often referred to as blue chamomile or true chamomile, comes from the Compositae sunflower family.
+German chamomile (Matricaria chamomilla), which is often referred to as blue chamomile or true chamomile, comes from the Compositae sunflower family.
 It is one of the two chamomile species that can be used medicinally.
-The other one is the Roman or English chamomile (Chamamelum nobile).
+The other one is the Roman or English chamomile (Chamaemelum nobile).

-This plant, which hails from Southern and Eastern parts of Europe, grows from 60 centimeters up to 16 inches tall with heavily branched and furrowed stems.
+This plant, which hails from Southern and Eastern parts of Europe, grows from 6 centimeters up to 60 centimeters (2.3 to 23.5 inches) tall with heavily branched and furrowed stems.
 Like Roman chamomile oil, German chamomile essential oil is extracted either through solvent extraction or steam distillation of its golden yellow flowers that have ray-like blossoms.

 Uses of German Chamomile Oil

-Hair moisturizer — Blend two drops of German chamomile oil, rosemary oil, and lavender oil with four tablespoons of sweet almond oil.
+• Hair moisturizer — Blend two drops of German chamomile oil, rosemary oil, and lavender oil with 4 tablespoons of sweet almond oil.
 Massage it onto your hair and scalp once a week.
 For best results, leave it on overnight.

-Moisturizing skin mist — To make your own natural skin mist, blend two drops of German chamomile oil, two drops of lavender oil, one drop of rose otto oil, and four ounces of purified water in a ready-to-spray bottle.
+• Moisturizing skin mist — To make your own natural skin mist, blend two drops of German chamomile oil, two drops of lavender oil, one drop of rose otto oil and 4 ounces of purified water in a ready-to-spray bottle.
 This natural moisturizing mist will surely be handy for your sunbathing sessions.

-May provide relief from joint pain or tense, stiff, and cramping muscles – Blend two tablespoons of sweet almond oil and two drops of German chamomile oil and rosemary oil.
+• May provide relief from joint pain or tense, stiff and cramping muscles —Blend 2 tablespoons of sweet almond oil and two drops of German chamomile oil and rosemary oil.
 Massage this blend onto the affected areas to ease up the tensed muscles and increase circulation.

 Composition of German Chamomile Oil